tdube2014/Flow-Image-SOPs/Readme.md

 ### Security Boxes <a name="subparagraph5"></a>
 + Housing that can be locked that contains the camera.
-+ Make sure that they are made to fit the Camera you are using.
++ Make sure that they are made to fit the camera you are using.
 <img src="Equipment Info/Flow Cam/Images/Camlock box 1.jpg" width="150" height="150"/>

 ### Security Box Lock <a name="subparagraph6"></a>